Early access is openJoin the list

 The clinical range defines what is considered medically “normal” — broad enough to cover 95% of the population.
 The performance range reflects where research and clinical experience suggest most people feel and function at their best.
 A result in either range suggests typical status and is not a diagnosis; any individual reading should be interpreted by a qualified clinician.

-Why TSH matters for performance
+Why it matters

 The thyroid is the body's metabolic thermostat.
 Even mildly elevated TSH — subclinical hypothyroidism — can cause fatigue, weight gain, cold intolerance, and depression that is frequently misattributed to ageing or overtraining.
 For men, thyroid dysfunction also impacts testosterone production and cardiovascular health.
 Standard clinical ranges for TSH are very broad (0.4-4.0 mIU/L), meaning you can be symptomatic at 3.5 and be told everything is 'normal'.
 Functional optimisation aims for a tighter range where most people feel their best.